Ethical Principles and Publication Policy

 • Authors are required to approve the proof before publishing.

-• Typically the manuscript will be reviewed within 60 days.
-Should the reviewers' reports contradict one another or a report is unduly delayed, a further expert opinion will be sought.
+• Should the reviewers' reports contradict one another or a report is unduly delayed, a further expert opinion will be sought.
 If necessary, revised manuscripts may be returned to the initial reviewers, usually within 15 days.
 Reviewers and Co-Editors may request more than one revision of a manuscript, and alternative reviewers may also be invited to review the manuscript at any time.

 • Please note we may forward accepted papers for legal review if appropriate.